unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/webhook-trigger.md

 When a recipe is started, a webhook subscription should be created.
 This webhook subscription should be given the "callback url" specific to the recipe to receive and process as jobs.
 This block is responsible for this subscription.

 This block is executed whenever a recipe is started.
 The block usually contains the necessary API requests to create a webhook subscription.
 This request is typically a **POST** request with a payload containing the relevant data for successful event notifications.

+Below we have the block inside our `new_message` trigger that handles the subscription of our webhook_url.
+Inside this block, we send a **POST** request to the Cisco spark API endpoint with the relevant details documented [here](https://developer.webex.com/docs/api/v1/webhooks/create-a-webhook).
+Tailor your webhook_subscribe block to send the expected HTTP request.

 ```ruby
 webhook_subscribe: lambda do |webhook_url, connection, input, recipe_id|